 The South Carolina Children’s Health Insurance Program (CHIP) is a partnership between the federal government and the South Carolina state government that provides low-cost health care for children living in households whose earnings fall within certain thresholds.
 Although many often wonder, “Is CHIP considered Medicaid?” households that qualify for CHIP often have incomes too high to qualify for Medicaid but too low to afford private health insurance for their children.
 CHIP assists in filling this gap.
 Although SC CHIP is funded in part by the federal government, the law allows states to adapt the implementation of their programs, giving them the freedom to decide which benefits to cover, as well as what price to set for the program’s insurance premiums.
 Additionally, states may decide to offer the CHIP program through an expansion of their Medicaid offerings, as a separate program or as a combination of both.
 The following paragraphs provide essential information regarding South Carolina’s CHIP, including its benefits, eligibility requirements and application options.

-Overview of CHIP in South Carolina
+Get Information About CHIP in South Carolina

 South Carolina CHIP and Medicaid enrollment is offered through one simple service.
 This is due to its being one of 10 states that currently implement the Children’s Health Insurance Program through an expansion of Medicaid.
 As a result, CHIP in SC falls under the umbrella of the state’s Medicaid program, which is offered under the name South Carolina Healthy Connections (SCHC).
 However, to qualify for strict Medicaid eligibility children must live in households meeting slightly lower income requirements.